Caravans, Footpaths, and Walkabouts in Australia

-GoNomad does not recommend hitching in Australia.
+GoNOMAD does not recommend hitching in Australia.
 Many people do it, but hitching is never completely safe and in Australia, some hitchhikers have encountered deadly situations.
-If you must hitch, use a backpackers service instead of standing by the open road.
+If you must hitch, use a backpacker service instead of standing by the open road.

 Crikey!
 How does a budget-minded backpacker on walkabout get to the Crocodile Hunter’s “Australia Zoo” without a set o’ wheels?